terichadbourne/offline-first-project-manager/readme.md

 You can read the companion beginner-friendly blog series on Medium:
 - [Part 1: Enabling offline data storage, sync, and sharing with PouchDB and Apache CouchDB™](https://medium.com/ibm-watson-data-lab/making-your-app-awesome-when-the-network-isnt-part-1-3ed530c2523)
 - [Part 2: Ensuring quick page loads — offline or not — with service workers](https://medium.com/ibm-watson-data-lab/making-your-app-awesome-when-the-network-isnt-part-2-669ee36e2f81)
-- Part 3: Making the web app installable with a web app manifest (coming soon)

 [Resources shared in my talk](#resources-and-additional-reading) can be found below.